Founding creator and benefactor of the SP2 Penn Top 10

-Jessica is SP2’s Communications and Public Relations Officer and is responsible for developing, writing, editing, scheduling and publishing SP2-related content for the School’s four dedicated communication vehicles as well as Penn-wide publications including Penn News Today, the Penn Current and Almanac.
+Jessica is Penn School of Social Policy & Practice’s Communications and Public Relations Manager and is responsible for developing, writing, editing, scheduling and publishing SP2-related content for the School’s four dedicated communication vehicles as well as Penn-wide publications including Penn News Today, the Penn Current and Almanac.
 She also works to heighten and enhance the School’s presence in local, regional and global media and oversees SP2’s social media sites.

 Jessica has been able to pursue her passion for storytelling, social change, the arts and education over the years as an award-winning reporter and communications specialist.
 She earned her bachelor’s degree in journalism from Temple University and has contributed to a number of publications, including the South Jersey Times, the SPIRIT Media Group, the Philadelphia Daily News and Montgomery Newspapers.